Jou719/Holo360D/README.md

 Loading scripts and official preprocessing/evaluation pipeline are **to be released**.

 A minimal usage example (placeholder) will be provided in future updates.

-## 📊 Benchmark

-Benchmark details, protocols, and baseline checkpoints are **to be released**.

-For methodology and current experimental results, please refer to the paper:
-- [Holo360D: A Large-Scale Real-World Dataset with Continuous Trajectories for Advancing Panoramic 3D Reconstruction and Beyond](https://arxiv.org/abs/2604.22482)

 ## 📬 Contact